Blog post structure is just as important as the content itself.

 A dual approach to readability and rankability ensures that your content is optimised for both users and search engines.
 In this post, I’ll go over ways you can do just that and help you structure your posts with confidence.

-The opener to your blog post is a vital component of the stickiness of your content.
+The opener to your blog post is a vital component of your content’s stickiness.

 Introductions are essential for search engines and readers.
 Search engines use them to understand the context of your content.
 This is why many SEO tools tell you to add your primary keyword at the start of your introduction.

 Users, on the other hand, are not concerned with keywords.
-An introduction serves as the primary way to hook the reader, and I agree with this.
+An introduction is the primary way to hook the reader, and I agree.

 A good structure to achieve this is: